-Where the evaluation process recommends significant changes to, or potential closure of, an existing Off-Leash Area, formal Community Engagement processes will be carried out in order to inform the final decision.
-This includes the proposal from the community of potential locations for new off leash dog parks.
+Where the evaluation process recommends significant changes to, or potential closure of, an existing off-leash area, formal community engagement processes will be carried out in order to inform the final decision.
+This includes proposals from community of potential locations for new off leash dog parks.